Vince16270/EcoSage/README.md

       "question": "How can I reduce my carbon footprint at home?", "answer": "You can reduce your carbon footprint by improving home insulation, using energy-efficient appliances, switching to LED lighting, reducing meat consumption, and choosing public transport or an electric vehicle."
     }
-    // … more question with answers, in total we have 30 questions …
   ]
 }
 ```

+There are more question with answers, in total we have 30 questions.

 ### 2. End-to-End Evaluation Script